 Jon believed everyone was a hero.
 When he met someone at a speaking engagement, he would ask them what their superpower was.
 In Jon’s Heroes, the children with autism are the heroes, and the PETE majors are heroes-in-training.
 Anyone between the ages of 3 and 21 with a primary diagnosis of autism is eligible for the free program.

 Jon’s Heroes started with nine students, and grew to 24 in the spring.
 The program meets in the McCormick Hall gym, where the heroes get one-on-one coaching, and a chance to socialize with their peers.

 The goal is for the children to have a safe, fun, educational experience, while also learning lifelong fitness skills.
 Once children with autism age out of the school system, they are more likely to become inactive and overweight, Geralyn Miskulin said.
 Exercise also increases their ability to regulate themselves, which can impact behavior.

 The PETE students gain empathy and practical experience that prepares them to work with the children they’ll have in their classrooms.
-One out of four boys will be diagnosed on the spectrum.
+One in 59 children will be diagnosed on the spectrum.